The Jiminy Advisor: Moral Agreements Among Stakeholders Based on Norms and Argumentation: Introduction

 \section{Introduction}

-Artificial autonomous systems depend on human intervention to distinguish moral from immoral behaviour.
-Explicitly ethical agents \citep{Moor:2006} or agents with functional morality \citep[Chapter 2]{wallachBook} are able to make moral judgements, but who decides which moral values and principles such artificial agents should be taught?
+Artificial autonomous systems depend on human intervention to distinguish moral from immoral behavior.
+Implicit ethical agents~\cite{Moor:2006} are ethically constrained from engaging in immoral behavior via rules set by human designers.
+Explicit ethical agents~\cite{Moor:2006,Dyrkolbotn18} or agents with functional morality~\cite[Chapter 2]{wallachBook} are either able to make moral judgments themselves or are given guidelines or examples about what is good and bad.
+In either case, the question arises: who decides which and whose morality the artificial autonomous systems ultimately upholds?

-There are several candidates to teach agents aspects of morality.
-A governmental regulator can determine which behaviour is legal with respect to the society in which the agent is operating.
-Manufacturers and designers are concerned with issues of liability, and with the image and values they stand for.
-The persons directly interacting with the autonomous system should be able to choose some aspects of its moral behaviour.
-Instead of choosing one of these candidates, we want to combine concerns of all these stakeholders into a coherent system of values, norms and principles that an artificial agent can use.

-If we are building an implicit ethical agent, in the sense of \cite{Moor:2006}, then we can manually, albeit perhaps painstakingly, put together the different concerns from the stakeholders and construct a single ethical theory.
-However, sometimes an explicit ethical agent needs to be built that uses its autonomy to make moral decisions \citep{Dyrkolbotn18}.
-In that case, the off-line composition of moralities is impossible, and it raises the research question of this paper: {\em How should an autonomous system dynamically combine the moral values and ethical theories of various stakeholders? }

-Let us imagine that each of the ``morality" stakeholders are represented with an ``avatar" agent within an autonomous intelligent system governed by an artificial moral agent.
-These ``avatars" are the ``moral council'' of the system, like Jiminy Cricket is to Pinokkio.
-An artificial moral agent makes a decision by choosing from a set of available actions and first needs to identify whether an ethical option among these actions exists.
-If there is at least one action for which the stakeholders anonymously agree that is ethical, then this is the action the system should take.
-If however, all of the available actions are unethical, or there is no unanimity on the valuation of the actions, then the ``morality council" needs to come up with a direction of what action to choose.
-To do this, the recommendations of the ``morality council" need to be combined.